 5. Use strong Call-To-Actions (CTAs) that drive action.

 Your email should always have a clear next step.
-Whether you want customers to place an order, make a reservation, or claim a discount, your CTA should be easy to find and act on.
+Whether you want customers to place an order, make a reservation, or claim a discount, your CTA should guide them to the desired action.

-- Make CTAs clear and concise: Use action-oriented phrases like:
+• Make CTAs clear and concise: Use action-oriented phrases like “Order Now,” “Reserve Your Table,” or “Claim Your Free Dessert”.

-- Limit distractions: Keep your email focused on one main CTA so customers know exactly what to do next.
+• Limit distractions: Keep your email focused on one message so customers know exactly what to do next.

-Well-made restaurant emails do one thing: drive customers to take action.
-Your emails need to grab customers’s attention, show them a valuable offer, and then tell them what to do—whether it’s placing an order, making a reservation, or redeeming a special deal.
+Well-made restaurant emails drive customers to take action.
+Your emails need to grab customers’ attention, show them a valuable offer, and then tell them what to do.
 The clearer and more compelling your message, the more likely they are to act.

 Make Restaurant Email Marketing Significantly Easier By Automating It

-With automated emails, you can set up messages that send themselves based on customer actions—ensuring the right people get the right emails at the right time.
+Automation makes your email marketing efforts easier and more effective.
+You can set up automated email campaigns that send themselves based on customer actions, ensuring the right people get the right emails at the right time.

-Here are some restaurant emails that work well with automation, along with examples of how ChowNow helps restaurant partners put them to use.
+Here are some restaurant emails that work well with automation:

 1. Welcome emails make a great first impression.